-A couple of weeks ago I noticed a particularly ugly and unused corner of the backyard.
+A couple of weeks ago, I noticed a particularly ugly and unused corner of the backyard.
 Within a day I formulated my vision for that corner.
-That weekend, I put all together, making a raised herb garden sanctuary, a quiet corner where I can relax in the morning with a cup of coffee or in the evening while the sun sets.
+That weekend, I put it all together and made a raised herb garden sanctuary—a quiet corner where I can relax in the morning with a cup of coffee or in the evening while the sun sets.
 Why raised?
-I have pretty poor soil and to give the plants the best chance at success I wanted them in good soil.
+I have pretty poor soil and to give the plants the best chance at success, I wanted them in good soil.
 Here's how I did it.

 My space is roughly 3.5 feet by 6.5 feet, bordered on one side by the house and on two by a privacy fence.
 Herbs like sun, about 6 hours worth, but some such as tarragon thrive on less.
 This particular corner gets sun from about mid-morning to about mid-afternoon.
 One side gets sun right into evening.